Frequently Asked Questions

 Can I do a block booking of driving lessons?

 You certainly may.
 Simply pay in advance for the desired number and I will keep an accurate record of the number of lessons taken/remaining.
+Should you wish a refund then the outstanding amount will be refunded without question.
+Further details are available on the payment for service page.

 If I pay in advance for lessons can I get a refund if I want to?